 I Was Introduced To An Unusual Strategy

-My journey began when I responded to a direct mail piece that described a business strategy which revealed how to locate, evaluate and to often acquire ownership rights to various kinds of proprietary products.
+My journey began when I responded to a direct mail piece that described a business strategy that revealed how to locate, evaluate, and often acquire ownership rights to various kinds of proprietary products.
 The information fascinated me and intrigued me such that I was instantly drawn into a near obsession to learn all that I could about this strategy.
 And, what made the appeal so much greater was the fact that I was assured that this strategy could be applied without investing money.

 Well, I was hooked immediately.
 Of course, little voices were yelling in my head.
 “Too good to be true!
 You had better think about this!
 Are you nuts or what?
 How can this even be possible?
 Don’t do it!”